top of page

 During an annual inspection, a professional should:

-Another critical part of annual maintenance is the removal of organics and oxidation.
-Both are silent killers of a TPO roof's lifespan, slowly degrading the membrane and reducing its effectiveness.
+4. Remove organics and oxidation: Both are silent killers of a TPO roof's lifespan, slowly degrading the membrane and reducing its effectiveness.
 Regular cleaning and maintenance can significantly extend the life of your roof.

 TPO roof softwashing in progress

 Ultimately, the longevity of your TPO roof is in your hands.
 By being an informed owner, carefully vetting your contractor, and committing to annual inspections and maintenance, you can protect your investment and ensure your roof provides reliable protection for years to come.
 People claim that TPO is a 25 to 30 year roof.
-Alot of companies give a "Lifetime" warranty dependent upon proper maintenance knowing this.
-Reality is TPO done correctly and maintenanced properly is a 40 to 50 year roof with the best products used.
-When left and neglected it can need replaced in 20 or less.
-Take care of your roof and it will take care of you!
+A lot of companies give a "Lifetime" warranty dependent upon proper maintenance knowing this.
+Reality is TPO done correctly and maintained properly is a 40 to 50 year roof with the best products used.
+When left and neglected, it can need replacing in 20 or less.
+Take care of your roof, and it will take care of you!

 Written by Chris Mineo